rx-inference/beaconRx/README.md

 Copyright 2025 - Robin Winkelmann | robinRx | rx-inference

-This fragment is part of the FragmentsRx suite, an open-source, AI-navigable library of functional code fragments.
-The entire suite is licensed under Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-See the [LICENSE](https://github.com/rx-inference/fragmentsFx/blob/main/LICENSE) in the root of the project for details.
+This repository, its software and all other associated material is licensed under Apache License, Version 2.0 (the "License").
+You may not use this file except in compliance with the License.
+See the [LICENSE](https://github.com/rx-inference/beaconRx/blob/main/LICENSE) in the root of this project for details.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS,